NeilChandran/TaskRouter/README.md

-# TaskRouter

-TaskRouter is a Python-based microservice that simulates a scalable backend system for managing and dispatching tasks using multithreaded workers and queueing strategies (priority-based or FIFO).
-Designed for demonstrating backend system architecture, concurrency, and Flask-based API development — ideal for aspiring software engineering interns.
+#🌐 TaskRouter Dashboard (HTML Platform)

+The TaskRouter Dashboard is a full-featured HTML+JavaScript interface that interacts with a backend task management system.
+It provides real-time visibility, diagnostics, and control over tasks submitted to a Python-based TaskRouter API.

+This project is perfect for demonstrating frontend-backend integration, live API interfacing, and data-driven UI design — ideal for software engineering internship candidates.

-🚀 Features
+🧰 Key Features
-✅ Multithreaded worker pool to process tasks concurrently

-📋 Priority-based or FIFO task scheduling

-🔄 Task history tracking (completed & failed)

-🌐 RESTful API built with Flask

-📊 Real-time system stats (queue size, worker count)

-🧪 Testing utilities for rapid prototyping

-💡 Graceful shutdown with atexit and signal handling

-🆔 UUID task identifiers for unique tracking
+✅ Clean and responsive HTML/CSS interface

+📡 Real-time data fetching from RESTful Flask API

+🧪 Developer tools to test custom API endpoints

+📋 Create, submit, and manage tasks through forms

+🔎 Task lookup by ID and full task history viewer

+📊 Built-in analytics: task count, durations, priority stats

+🛠️ Worker control: pause/resume system from UI

+⏱️ Live feed toggle to monitor new tasks

+📁 Export task data to CSV or download logs

+🧼 Output log viewer and cleaner